KumarManoj-S/start-react/README.md

 # Start React

-Start React is a boilerplate for web development built on top of Express and React, containing modern web development tools such as [Webpack](https://webpack.js.org/) nad [Babel](https://babeljs.io/).
+Start React is a boilerplate for web development built on top of Express and React, containing modern web development tools such as [Webpack](https://webpack.js.org/) and [Babel](https://babeljs.io/).
 It will be the good starting point which suits for both professionals and new comers.

 # Main Features!